 This Board Policy applies to the San Francisco Unified School District and the County Office of Education.

-The Governing Board recognizes the harmful effects of bullying on student learning and school attendance and desires to provide safe school environments that protect students from physical and emotional harm.
-District employees shall establish student safety as a high priority and shall not tolerate bullying of any student.
+The Governing Board recognizes the harmful effects of bullying and harassment on student learning and school attendance and desires to provide safe school environments that protect students from physical and emotional harm.
+District employees shall establish student safety as a high priority and shall not tolerate bullying or harassment of any student.
 No individual or group shall, through physical, written, verbal, or other means, harass, sexually harass, threaten, intimidate, retaliate, cyberbully, cause bodily injury to, or engage in hate-motivated behavior against any student or school personnel.
-Strategies for addressing bullying in District schools shall be developed with involvement of key stakeholders, including students, parents/guardians, and staff, and may be incorporated into the comprehensive safety plan, the local control and accountability plan, and other applicable District and school plans.
-Bullying can be based on a protected class, as defined in BP 1312.3, BP 5145.9 and AR 5131.2, or can be based on other unknown reasons.
+Strategies for addressing bullying and harassment in District schools shall be developed with involvement of key stakeholders, including students, parents/guardians, and staff, and may be incorporated into the comprehensive safety plan, the local control and accountability plan, and other applicable District and school plans.
+Bullying or harassment can be based on a protected class, as defined in BP 1312.3, BP 5145.9 and AR 5131.2, or can be based on other unknown reasons.
 As appropriate, the Superintendent or designee may collaborate with law enforcement, courts, social services, mental health services, other agencies, and community organizations in the development and implementation of joint strategies to promote safety in schools and the community and to provide services for alleged targets and perpetrators of bullying.
-Recognizing that bullying behavior can also be hate-motivated behavior, the Superintendent's designee shall develop effective prevention strategies and response plans, providing assistance to students affected by hate-motivated behavior, and/or educating students who have perpetrated hate-motivated acts as set forth in BP 5145.9.
+Recognizing that bullying and harassing behavior can also be hate-motivated behavior, the Superintendent's designee shall develop effective prevention strategies and response plans, providing assistance to students affected by hate-motivated behavior, and/or educating students who have perpetrated hate-motivated acts as set forth in BP 5145.9.

-Cyberbullying includes the creation or transmission of harassing communications, direct threats, or other harmful texts, sounds, or images, or images as defined in Education Code 48900 on the Internet, social media, or other technologies using a telephone, computer or any wireless communication device Cyberbullying also includes breaking into another person's electronic account and assuming that person's identity in order to damage that person's reputation.
+Cyberbullying includes the creation or transmission of harassing communications, direct threats, or other harmful texts, sounds, or images, or images as defined in Education Code 48900 on the Internet, social media, or other technologies using a telephone, computer or any wireless communication device.
+Cyberbullying also includes breaking into another person's electronic account and assuming that person's identity in order to damage that person's reputation.
 When the circumstances involve cyberbullying, individuals with information about the activity shall be encouraged to save and print any electronic or digital messages that they feel constitute cyberbullying and to notify a teacher, the principal, or other employee so that the matter may be investigated.
 When a student uses social networking site or service to bully or harass another student, the Superintendent or designee may file a request with the networking site or service to suspend the privileges of the student and to have material removed.
 School site staff who learn of Cyberbullying must immediately report to an administrator.